-Objectives: To utilize and integrate climate change information/data into the MPO transportation planning process in order to mitigate harmful man made impacts on the environment.
+Objectives: To utilize and integrate climate change information/data into the MPO transportation planning process in order to mitigate harmful man-made impacts on the environment caused by GHG from automobiles.
 To take appropriate steps to train MPO staff about climate change and greenhouse gas emissions as related to transportation planning.

-Previous Work: No previous work, no previous instructions or guidelines.
+Previous Work: No previous work was done in this task.